Classification:Communications Specialist 4

-Create technical, scientific, and branding/marketing graphic designs for use in print, web, mobile, video, and social media formats for SNAP, AK CASC, IARC, and for externally funded project collaborators.
+Create technical, scientific, and branding/marketing graphic designs for use in print, web, mobile, video, and social media formats for the Institute of Arctic Biology (IAB) and AK INBRE and for externally funded project collaborators.

-Maintain consistent use of branding across all science communication products within each scientific organization.
+Maintain consistent use of branding across all science communication products within IAB.

-Manage and contribute to social media accounts for SNAP and AK CASC by producing original and appropriate science-based content.
+Manage and contribute to social media accounts for IAB and AK INBRE by producing original and appropriate science-based content.

 Monitor and respond to social media comments using appropriate judgment aligned with institutional priorities.